lowRISC/opentitan/hw/ip/uart/doc/theory_of_operation.md

 If TX is not enabled, written DATA into FIFO will be stacked up and sent out when TX is enabled.

-When the FIFO becomes empty as part of transmission, a TX FIFO empty interrupt will be raised.
+When the FIFO becomes empty as part of transmission and any in progress transmission has concluded, a TX FIFO empty interrupt will be raised.
 This is separate from the TX FIFO water mark interrupt.